We need to protect supplies and meet our duties to connect new sources of power to the grid.

 The feedback we received helped us to verify our proposed route alignments for the KTR Project.
 This includes potential locations for the steel towers and wood poles which support the lines, along with temporary construction accesses and working areas.

-Our third round of public consultation runs from Monday November 20, 2017, until midnight on Friday January 26, 2018.
+Our third round of public consultation ran from Monday November 20, 2017, until Friday January 26, 2018.
+We aim to publish our report on the consultation during Spring 2018.